 Special coverage/event or team: Submit multiple days of coverage of a sports event or a team in this category.
-This would be the place to enter Olympics coverage, coverage of, say, the Vikings’ football season or all four days of Masters coverage.
+This would be the place to enter Olympics coverage, coverage of, say, the Vikings’ football season or your body of World Cup Qualifying work.

-* Note on acceptable dates in these two categories: The coverage in these categories must showcase planning and execution from 2012.
-However, in cases where a season spilled over into 2013 (NFL, college football and NHL, to name a few), a portion of relevant, on-topic pages from 2013 are acceptable here).
+* Note on acceptable dates in these two categories: The coverage in these categories must showcase planning and execution from 2013.
+However, in cases where the end a season spilled over into 2014 (NFL, college football and NHL, to name a few), a portion of relevant, on-topic pages from 2014 are acceptable here).

 Sports project: Submit a single day or multiple days of coverage of a single topic.
 This can be web, mobile or tablet, with the caveat that all judges must be able to access and view the entry easily.

 Multimedia graphic: Submit a single sports infographic published digitally in 2013.

 College Sports Page: Submit single pages in this category.